Irish Geneaography

 There have also been a fair few books written on the subject - one lent to me by a fellow Irish genie entitled "The Irish Diaspora in Britain, 1750-1939" by Donald M. MacRaild (2nd Edn, Palgrave Macmillan, 2011) is a comprehensive academic work on the subject.

 For a very human take on Scottish history, I can thoroughly recommend the works of T. C. Smout.
 He wrote several books, of which I own 3 well-thumbed second hand volumes.
 Until you understand more about the forces and events that have shaped Scottish society, you won't fully understand why some records take the form that they do.
-The Scottish Voices book is a lovely collection of history woven through with verbatim anecdotes and quotes that will make the lives of your ancestors come alive with commentary from the past.
+The Scottish Voices book is a particularly lovely collection of history woven through with verbatim anecdotes and quotes that will make the lives of your ancestors come alive with commentary from the past.
+All 4 books appear to be available to borrow on the Internet Archive, where you will have to create a free account and log in to view all the pages.
+Click on any of the cover images below to access them.

 Picture